Drive-by shooting injures 2 at funeral at US church | Law-Order

 Drive-by shooting injures 2 at funeral at US church

-Neither were considered life-threatening injuries, Aaron said.Some attendees of the funeral services for Johnson who was not a member of the church that was hosting were armed and fired back at the car, Aaron said.Authorities remain on the lookout for a 17-year-old charged with criminal homicide in Johnsons fatal shooting on November 14 at Watkins Park.
+Neither were considered life-threatening injuries, Aaron said.Some attendees of the funeral services for Johnson who was not a member of the church that was hosting were armed and fired back at the car, Aaron said.The shooting occurred before Johnsons body was brought out of the church, according to police, and her burial took place later in the afternoon.Authorities remain on the lookout for a 17-year-old charged with criminal homicide in Johnsons fatal shooting on November 14 at Watkins Park.

 - Country: